OpenWork-NZ/mdwg/docs/_defs/SpatialReferenceSystem.md

 - *ICSM Level of Agreement* - ⭑⭑⭑

 ## Definition
-**The information about the reference system that define the system use to describe spatial position descriptions in a resource.**
+**The information about the reference systems that define the system use to describe spatial position descriptions in a resource.**

 ### ISO Obligation